phiberoptik112/django_proj_mgmnt/consultingmanager/billing/PIF_SCANNER_README.md

 1. **Permission Errors**: Ensure the application has read access to the project directories
 2. **File Format Errors**: Some Excel files may not be readable due to format issues
 3. **Path Issues**: Verify that the year folder paths are correct and accessible
+4. **Duplicate Entries**: Use the consolidation command to merge duplicate project entries
+5. **Missing Project Numbers**: Run the update command to re-extract project numbers from existing data

 ### Logs

 Check the Django logs for detailed error information when scans fail.

+### Duplicate Consolidation

+If you notice duplicate entries for the same project:

+1. **Check for duplicates**: Use `--dry-run` to see what would be consolidated
+2. **Consolidate all**: Run `python manage.py consolidate_pif_duplicates`
+3. **Consolidate specific batch**: Use `--batch-id` to target a specific batch

+The consolidation process:
+- Groups entries by project number and name
+- Keeps the entry with the best status (ingested > error > skipped)
+- Merges information from duplicate entries
+- Preserves the most complete data

 ## Future Enhancements